ironcev/sharpen.rocks/content/_index.md

     color_classes: bg-primary-color-light black
     image: /images/sections/analyze-your-code.png
     copy: "Start Sharpen analysis on your existing code.
 The bigger the code base, the better.
 Sharpen will search for places in the code that benefit of introducing new C# features."
-    disclaimer: "At the moment analysis supports several C# 6.0, 7.0, and 7.1 features."

   - heading: "3.
 Inspect the Analysis Results"
     cta: ""